The Emotional Seller: Strategies for Navigating Grief, Divorce & Sentimentality

 • Active Listening and Empathy

-Echoing advice from Cole Information, truly hearing a seller without interruption—acknowledging “that sounds difficult”—builds trust and eases tension.
-Keep distractions aside, maintain eye contact, and invite them to share their story.
+Cole Information puts it well: hear a seller out without interruption, then acknowledge “that sounds difficult.”
+That combination builds trust and eases tension.
+Put the phone away.
+Hold eye contact, and invite them to tell their story.

 • Validate Their Feelings